 The timeout specified in the Timeout field of the Remote Provisioning Extended Scan Start message expires.

 The ADTypeFilter field of the Remote Provisioning Extended Scan Start message does not contain the URI AD Type and the Remote Provisioning Server receives and processes the scan response data from the device with Device UUID requested in the Remote Provisioning Extended Scan Start message.

+The ADTypeFilter field of the Remote Provisioning Extended Scan Start message contains only the URI AD Type and the Remote Provisioning Server has received advertising report or scan response with the URI corresponding to the URI Hash of the device with Device UUID requested in the Remote Provisioning Extended Scan Start message.

-The ADTypeFilter field of the Remote Provisioning Extended Scan Start message contains the URI AD Type and the Remote Provisioning Server received advertising report with the URI corresponding to the URI Hash of the device with Device UUID requested in the Remote Provisioning Extended Scan Start message and the scan response from the same device.
+The ADTypeFilter field of the Remote Provisioning Extended Scan Start message contains the URI AD Type, and at least one different AD Type in the ADTypeFilter field and the Remote Provisioning Server has received advertising report or scan response with the URI corresponding to the URI Hash of the device with Device UUID requested in the Remote Provisioning Extended Scan Start message and the Remote Provisioning Server has received the scan response from the same device.

 The Remote Provisioning Server shall save the source address and the security material of the Remote Provisioning Extended Scan Start message and shall use them when sending the Remote Provisioning Extended Scan Report message.
 When the saved security material is no longer available, the Remote Provisioning Server shall complete the Extended Scanning procedure.

 When the Extended Remote Provisioning Scan procedure completes, the Remote Provisioning Server shall send the Remote Provisioning Extended Scan Report message (see Section 4.4.5.5.2.1), which contains obtained data.
-When the obtained data is empty, the ADstructures field shall be skipped.
+When OOB Information is unavailable the OOBInformation and AdvStructures fields shall be skipped.
+When OOB Information is available and the obtained data is empty, the AdvStructures field shall be skipped.
 The Status field shall be set to Success.

 Provisioning procedure